-The buy-to-let market has been seriously squeezed in the past few years by extra government regulations.
+The buy-to-let market has been seriously squeezed in the past few years by extra government regulations, including new HMO regulations.
 It’s no wonder more than 500,000 landlords ditched their rental properties in the past year – with many turning to property crowdfunding as a way of taking the hassle out of investing.

 In fact, most buy-to-let investors enjoy the government’s policies as much as an ice-cold bath.
 But does 2018 spell more disaster?
 Here are the main policies which we think will mean another bad year for buy-to-let landlords.